dotnet/docs-maui/docs/user-interface/controls/tableview.md

 :::image type="content" source="media/tableview/menu.png" alt-text="Screenshot of TableView displaying a menu.":::

 > [!NOTE]
-> Each <xref:Microsoft.Maui.Controls.TextCell> can execute a command when tapped, provided that the `Command` property is set to a valid `ICommand` implementation.
+> Each <xref:Microsoft.Maui.Controls.TextCell> can execute a command when tapped, provided that the `Command` property is set to a valid <xref:System.Windows.Input.ICommand> implementation.

 ## Define cell appearance